777arc/textbook/content/digital_modulation.rst

    :scale: 60 %
    :align: center

-As you may have noticed, 2-ASK and BPSK are the same thing.
+As you may have noticed, 2-ASK and BPSK are the same.
 A 180 degree phase shift is the same as multiplying the sinusoid by -1.
 We call it BPSK, probably because PSK is used way more than ASK.

 **************************************
 Quadrature Amplitude Modulation (QAM)
 **************************************
 What if we combine ASK and PSK?
-We call this Quadrature Amplitude Modulation (QAM) and it usually looks something like this:
+We call this modulation scheme Quadrature Amplitude Modulation (QAM).
+QAM usually looks something like this:

 .. image:: ../_static/64qam.png
    :scale: 90 %